telus/tds-core/src/components/InputFeedback/InputFeedback.md

 ### Minimal usage

 InputFeedback displays a feedback box.
 Its primary use is to facilitate feedback states for other Form components such as [Input](#input) or [Checkbox](#checkbox).
-Rather than basic text, you may utilise [Typography](#typography) components as well as other components to customise your feedback message.
+Rather than basic text, you may use [Typography](#typography) components as well as other components to customize your feedback message.

 ```jsx
 <InputFeedback>